-Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage comes down to a single number.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage comes down to a single number.

-All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?
+- Your Credit Card Balances - How many accounts do you hold, and how much do you owe on them?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-These factors are assigned weights based on the formula being used.
-The result is a single number: your credit score.
-Credit scores range from 300 to 800.
-Higher is always better.
-Most home buyers have a score above 620.
+These factors are weighted a little bit differently depending on the formula being used.
+The result is a single number: your FICO score.
+FICO scores can be as low as 300 and as high as 800.
+Higher scores are better.
+Most folks getting a mortgage in the current environment have a score above 620.

 Getting your FICO score

-Before you can improve your credit score, you have to obtain your score and make sure that the credit reports from each agency are correct.
+Before you can improve your score, you must obtain your score and ensure that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-They also provide helpful information and tools that help you understand how to improve your credit score.
+It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
+Also available are helpful information and tools that help you understand how to improve your credit score.

-You can get a free credit report every year from the three major agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.